Appeon/PowerBuilder-Graph-Example/SQL Anywhere demo/ECharts/README.md

 For a sample code, see the n_webbrowser user object in this demo.

-Step 4: Use the EvaluateJavaScriptSync and EvaluateJavaScriptAsync functions of the WebBrowser control to execute JavaScripts to define two variables for the HTML page:
+Step 4: Use the EvaluateJavaScriptSync and EvaluateJavaScriptAsync functions of the WebBrowser control to execute JavaScript to define two variables for the HTML page:

 -   options - the value comes from the DataWindow, and generated as JSON strings through JSONGenerator